CRH:LSECRH public limited company Analysis

 Key Factors

-- Sustainable dividend with 27% payout
+- Sustainable dividend yield (1.27%) with a modest payout ratio

-- Robust cash flow generation
+- Robust cash flow generation offsets leveraged balance sheet over time

 Key Metrics & Analysis